 Nausea has a wide range of causes, and it is usually followed by voluntary or involuntary vomiting.
 Rather than a disease, nausea is a symptom of many conditions which can range from motion sickness to psychological conditions.

 Luckily, the most common reasons we may feel nauseated are not usually serious, and the symptoms go away rather quickly.
 This is where acupressure can work wonders in promoting quicker relief and, consequently, prevent vomiting.

-In this article, we will look at the most common acupressure points for nausea relief and how you can use them on yourself.
-However, before exploring these, we will first discuss what causes nausea and when you should seek medical attention.
+However, before exploring the benefits of acupressure, we will first discuss what causes nausea and when you should seek medical attention.

 What Causes Nausea?